 Breakfast places tend to be homey, friendly, unpretentious spots that are usually filled with locals from the surrounding neighborhood.
-And while it seems like this type of restaurant is increasingly difficult to find these days, a few cities and towns around the Boston area (especially those with distinct neighborhoods) seem to be chock full of them.
-One of these communities--Quincy--indeed has a treasure trove of breakfast places in its many neighborhoods, including South Quincy, which is home to a popular townie joint called McKay's Breakfast and Lunch.
+And while it seems like this type of restaurant is increasingly difficult to find these days, a few cities and towns around the Boston area (especially those with distinct neighborhoods) seem to have them seemingly on every other street corner.
+One of these communities--Quincy--indeed has a treasure trove of breakfast places in its many neighborhoods, including South Quincy, which is home to a very popular townie spot called McKay's Breakfast and Lunch.

 Located on a main thoroughfare that leads from Quincy Center to Braintree (and across the street from the historic Adams House), McKay's is nonetheless an easy place to overlook.
 It is housed in a squat, plain building that looks like countless other commercial buildings, and its location at a busy intersection often keeps drivers from even recognizing its existence.
 But locals certainly know about this place; indeed, the counter area in the main room is often filled with folks who know the names of the people behind the counter, while the three other dining rooms (yes, it has four rooms, as it continues to expand to the right through the building) have servers calling regular patrons "honey" and "sweetie."